msyamkumar/cs220-s22-projects/p11/README.md

 %matplotlib inline
 ```

-The cells below this should set up all the required data structures such as `videos` and `comment_data` and functions such as `plot_dict` and `scatter` as specified in the lab.
+The cells below this should set up all the required data structures such as `videos` and `comments` and functions such as `plot_dict` and `scatter` as specified in the lab.

 <!---
 ```python